Visualizing the US-Israeli attack on Iran and retaliation in maps and charts

 The strikes targeted several cities across Iran, including its capital Tehran.

-Iran’s Supreme Leader Ayatollah Ali Khamenei’s compound in the heart of Tehran was struck on Saturday.
+Iran’s Supreme Leader’s compound in the heart of Tehran was struck and Supreme Leader Ali Khamenei was killed in the attack that President Donald Trump said was aimed at overturning Tehran’s government.

+His death plunges the Middle East into uncertainty, with questions being asked about who will lead the country, how Iran’s proxies will respond and how much more retaliation the US, Israel, and its regional neighbors can expect.

 This satellite image from Airbus shows black smoke rising from the compound of Iran’s supreme leader in the capital Tehran on Saturday.
 Damage seen in the image appears to show that several buildings in the compound were hit by strikes, after the US and Israel launched joint attacks.